Last Updated on December 11, 2024

 Restore Backup - GitProtect

 Next, we need to select the destination where we want to restore our backup.
-Most often it will be the same service, because we will usually want to perform a restoration plan in case of a disaster, for example.
+Most often it will be the same service, local machine, because we will usually want to perform a restoration plan in case of a disaster, for example.
 However, we can use this option to migrate and restore to another service:

 Restoring data with GitProtect